uhmanoaslist/uhmanoaslist.github.io/index.md

 To download the source code for UHManoasList, head to the [repository](https://github.com/uhmanoaslist/uhmanoalistcode) and download the master branch.

-To run the native app, cd into the master branch directory and get to the app folder and run this command to install meteor
+To run the native app, cd into the master branch directory of your computers native terminal and get to the app folder

 <img class="ui centered image" src="/images/meteor2.png">